Exciting and innovative curriculum

 Much thought and attention has gone into creating a timetable that complements our curriculum.
 There are 35 teaching periods in the week, each of 45 minutes, but unlike many schools our timetable is spread over two weeks.
 This system accommodates double periods of 90 minutes for some subjects, allowing pupils to really immerse themselves in their subjects.

-In Year 7 lessons cover English, Mathematics, Biology, Chemistry, Physics, French, Mandarin, Geography, History, Religious Studies, Latin, Computer Coding, Design, Art, Music, Drama and PE.
+In Year 7 lessons cover English, Mathematics, Biology, Chemistry, Physics, Spanish, Mandarin, Geography, History, Religious Studies, Latin, Computer Coding, Design, Art, Music, Drama and PE.
 Each year group spends an afternoon a week at Games, at Wood Lane as well as having one period a week of PE on site.

 In the Sixth Form the range of subjects we offer is wide, embracing all the core subjects along with choices such as the Extended Project, History of Art, Politics, Philosophy, Greek, Economics, Classical Civilisation and Photography.
 We encourage students to take on the Extended Project as a chance for them to stretch their intellectual wings and develop skills in research, independent study and academic essay writing.
 It is a popular option and is positively viewed by universities.